epiphenomena/htidp/README_IMPLEMENTATION.md

 # HTIDP - HyperText ID Protocol Implementation

-This is a Python/FastAPI implementation of the HTIDP (HyperText ID Protocol) Version 1.
+This is a Python/FastAPI implementation of the HTIDP (HyperText ID Protocol).

 ## Features